how to make a calculator

 TypeError: 'NoneType' object is not callable

-because the add variable is None which is not callable
+because the add variable is now a name for None which I cannot use like a function

-• I add the error to the list of Exceptions encountered in test_calculator.py
+• I add TypeError to the list of Exceptions seen in test_calculator.py

 22# AssertionError